syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 ## Entering into edit mode

-To enter edit mode by simply tapping or double-tapping the grid cells, set the [SfDataGrid.EditTapAction]() property.
+To enter the edit mode, you can simply tap or double-tap the grid cell.
+The behavior of the edit mode tapping is controlled by the [SfDataGrid.EditTapAction]() property, with the default value being EditTapAction.DoubleTap.

 {% tabs %}
 {% highlight xaml %}